 Outside Managers used by Acadia may block Client trades at their discretion.
 In the event an Outside Manager decides to block Client trades, that decision is made independently and without input from Acadia.
-Their specific practices are further discussed in their ADV Part 2A, Item 12.

 Item 13: Review of Accounts

 William P. Jensen, President and CCO of Acadia, will work with Clients to obtain current information regarding their assets and investment holdings and will review this information as part of our financial planning services.
 Acadia does not provide specific reports to financial planning Clients, other than financial plans.